 Federation Annual Report

-For more information about our global activities please download our Federation Annual Report:
+For more information about our global activities please download the latest Annual Report of the HI Federation:

 HI's ten-year international strategy 'For More Solidarity and Inclusion in the World' is available to download here: